Okera Platform Architecture Overview¶

-The Catalog Overview and ODAS Overview documents introduce the two major components of the Okera Active Data Access Platform (ADAP, or Okera Platform for short).
-This document takes the next step, explaining the Platform’s architecture and showing the components in action for various client requests.
+The Catalog Overview and ODAS Overview documents introduce the major components of the Okera Active Data Access Platform.
+This document takes the next step, explaining the Platform's architecture and showing the components in action for various client requests.

 On a more technical level, the Okera Platform is divided into services that are accessible for clients, and a few other services that are only accessible internally by administrators or other services.
 This is intentionally the case to reduce complexity and concentrate access for clients to just a few locations.
 The following diagram shows all of the platform services in context.